-The bioinstrumentation concentration prepares you for entry level jobs in the biomedical devices industry where a deeper understanding of electrical engineering skills is necessary.
+The bioinstrumentation concentration prepares you for entry positions in the medical device industry that require a deeper understanding of electrical systems.

 General Curriculum in Biomedical Engineering

 While you are encouraged to select a formal concentration, those who do not will default to the general curriculum and can tailor courses to fit a variety of specialties.

-Biomedical engineering majors are able to participate in a blended program where you can earn your bachelor's and master's degrees at the same time.
+Biomedical engineering majors are able to participate in a blended program where you can earn your bachelor's and master's degrees through a streamlined program.